Aberdeen's McKenna not thinking about January window after 'worst' summer dreaming of move - Evening Express

 “But I had been building up for that for a year in the hope of a move and it just didn’t seem to be happening.”

-Now with the Scotland squad ahead of their Euro 2020 qualifiers against Cyrus and Kazakhstan, the defender admits the uncertainty over his future, and his transfer request, were tough to balance.
+Now with the Scotland squad ahead of their Euro 2020 qualifiers against Cyprus and Kazakhstan, the defender admits the uncertainty over his future, and his transfer request, were tough to balance.

 He said: “The summer was probably the worst for me.
 There was maybe a bit of expectancy for it to happen whereas before it just kind of happened.